anttiromppanen/tw-helper/README.md

 ### `css` Command

-The css command allows you to list the Tailwind helper classes associated for the provided css property.
-Also provides a link to the Tailwind documentation for the given property.
+The css command allows you to list the Tailwind CSS helper classes associated for the provided css property.
+Also provides a link to the Tailwind CSS documentation for the given property.

 **Syntax:**